 Once the 2022 FIFA World Cup Qatar™ is over, Lusail Stadium will be transformed into a community space including schools, shops, cafés, sporting facilities and health clinics.
 This multi-purpose community hub will allow people to find everything they need under one roof – the original roof of the football stadium.

-To make way for these new amenities, some of the stadium's 80,000 seats will be removed and donated to sporting projects, taking this arena's extraordinary legacy – and a little bit of FIFA World Cup™ history – to locations around the globe.
+To make way for these new amenities, most of the stadium's 80,000 seats will be removed and donated to sporting projects, taking this arena's extraordinary legacy – and a little bit of FIFA World Cup™ history – to locations around the globe.